jsadaa/deploy-center/README.md

 The project is structured as follows:

 - A `deploy-center.sh` at the root of the project, which is the main script to deploy the applications.
-- Each project has its own directory, containing a `docker-compose.yml`, a `Dockerfile`, an `entrypoint.sh`, a `vhost.conf` and the specific ssh keys to clone the repository.
+- Each project must have its own directory, containing a `docker-compose.yml`, a `Dockerfile`, an `entrypoint.sh`, a `vhost.conf`, the specific ssh key, and a `*.env` file for each environment.
-- Each environment has its own `.env` file in a subdirectory of the project directory.

-To deploy an application, add your ssh keys at the targeted project root, set up the `.env` file in the project targeted environment directory, then run the `deploy-center.sh` script.
+To deploy an application, add your ssh keys at the targeted project root, set up the `*.env (prod, staging, dev, .etc)` file in the project targeted environment directory, then run the `deploy-center.sh` script.

 ```bash
 ./deploy-center.sh